Ram Charitra Nishad

-Ram Charitra Nishad (1 May 1964 – 3 May 2021) was a member of the Samajwadi Party and won the 2014 Indian general elections from the Machhlishahr (Lok Sabha constituency) on Bharatiya Janata Party ticket.
+Ram Charitra Nishad (1 May 1964 – 3 May 2021) was an Indian politician, and a member of the Samajwadi Party who won the 2014 Indian general elections from the Machhlishahr (Lok Sabha constituency) on Bharatiya Janata Party ticket.

 Early life and education

 Ram Charitra Nishad was born in New Delhi on 1 May 1964.
 He was born to Shri Ram Narayan and Smt.
 Dhanpati Devi.
 He has completed his education from A.P.N.
 Degree College, Basti, Uttar Pradesh.
 He married Anamika Sharma on 23 April 2000.
 He died from COVID-19 on 3 May 2021.